The toon shader is part of a non-photorealistic rendering (NPR) solution that is provided in combination with the Contour Filter.

 The diagram and accompanying text below describe the shading components that form the toon shader.
 Note that the appearance of the base_tonemap (using a ramp) appears very different with skydome lighting (soft gradation) compared to that of say a directional light (hard gradation).
 Rollover the image below to view the effect of lighting on the base_tonemap ramp.

 Skydome lighting.
 Rollover image for directional lighting.

 An arbitrary texture that can be used to create a highlight.
-It requires a smooth tangent field.
 A light must be specified for the stylized highlight.

 4. Rim Lighting